Office of Program Policy Analysis and Government Accountability

 What is the purpose of the office?

-The Office of the Attorney General, Department of Legal Affairs, provides a wide variety of legal services, including defending the state in civil litigation cases, representing the people of Florida in criminal appeals in state and federal courts, operating consumers protection programs and victim service programs, prosecuting some criminal offenses, and investigating Medicaid fraud.
+The purpose of the Florida Office of the Attorney General, Department of Legal Affairs, is to provide a variety of legal services, including defending the state in civil litigation cases; representing the people of Florida in criminal appeals in state and federal courts; protecting consumers from various types of fraud; conducting various programs to assist crime victims; and prosecuting some criminal offenses.

 How are these activities funded?